ponylang/readme-version-updater-action/README.md

 ## Example workflow

-The action-readme-version-updater should be set up as an "artefact building step" in the release-bot-action's [release.yml](https://github.com/ponylang/release-bot-action#trigger-release-announcement).
+The readme-version-updater-action should be set up as an "artefact building step" in the release-bot-action's [release.yml](https://github.com/ponylang/release-bot-action#trigger-release-announcement).

 ```yml
 name: Release